supercharge/docs/collections.md

 #### some
-The `some` method determines whether at least one item from the collection satisfies the testing function:
+The `some` method determines whether at least one item from the collection satisfies the (async) testing function:

 ```js
 await Collect([1, 2, 3])